ArctiqTeam/copilot-deep-learning-labs/README.md

 - Copilot may suggest installing `Moq` if it's missing from the project.
 Now, copy-paste the code Copilot just gave you to the Test file.
 It's very likely that there will be errors for each unit test involving mocking.
 Use the terminal context for Copilot to fix them.

-- There are many diffent outcomes to the tests it may generate.
+- There are many different outcomes to the tests it may generate.
 Here are different trails you could follow to resolve the errors you might see when executing the tests:

 <details>